Understanding

 CBT.

-Cognitive Behavioral Therapy (CBT) is the "gold standard" in psychotherapy.
+Cognitive Behavioral Therapy (CBT) is the "gold standard" in psychotherapy for treating common problems such as anxiety and mood difficulties.
 It is centred on understanding how your thoughts and behaviours drive and maintain your difficulties.

 Notice your thoughts